Bradley-Stradling/Linux_Deb_Box/README.txt

 via "Deploy_Setup.sh".

 -----
-10/6/20 Adding new My_Tools directory to Deploy_Setup.sh, added to path as well so that when tools are installed by deploy setup they have a home that lets them be called from path.
-My_Tools will eventually house penetration testing tools.

-Accreditation should be added when applicable for each tool! (tools likely to be deployed by secondary script within this repository more to come later as Deploy_Tools.sh)
+10/6/20 Adding new My_Tools directory and list file to Deploy_Setup.sh, in preparation of the next deploy script.
+Should likely make this a flag?
+Such that if someone does not want to add any tools from the lists, Deploy_Setup.sh will not bother with making the directory or importing the tool lists.

 changes have likely left Deploy_Setup.sh broken in current state, please see https://github.com/Bradley-Stradling/Linux_Deb_Box/tree/3910b1c2555a5aa19196116dec3107fc611cc34c for last known functioning commit.

-My_Tools directory creation/update/removal should be handled by Deploy_Tools.sh,
-sourcing local paths, such that it can be run standalone, and branched off as it's own repository as well as hanging out with this repo.
 -----

 Unlicense applies to all files that are tagged with it directly in this